ATV Diff Locks Explained: Are They Worth the Investment?

 Diff is short for differential, referring to the front and rear axle differentials or the center diff.

 The differential consists of a set of gears contained inside a metal housing.
-Its purpose is to transfer the rotational forces from the prop shaft connected to the engine and out to the wheels via the drive shafts.
+It aims to transfer the rotational forces from the prop shaft connected to the engine and out to the wheels via the drive shafts.

 differential

-The downside of having an open diff is when one wheel begins to spin, all engine power goes to the wheel with no traction.
+The downside of having an open differential is that when one wheel begins to spin, all engine power goes to the wheel with no traction.

 If one of the wheels leaves the ground or enters a soft spot where traction is low, the diff lock ensures that the opposite wheel still spins at full power.